UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- Update steam screenshots (Ensure visual variation - different backgrounds)~~ ~~- MAKE SURE TO SHOW ITEM SYNERGIES IN DESCRIPTIONS HERE!!! (red-flag?
 Or Coins-and-emerald?)~~

+~~- MUSIC VOLUME: Start at 0.3~~
+~~- SFX VOLUME: Start at 0.5~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-- MUSIC VOLUME: Start at 0.3
-- SFX VOLUME: Start at 0.5

-- Add x64 and x86 support for linux.
-Currently, in `build/linux64/love.AppImage`, the appimage is x86 ONLY!
-- ALSO, ANOTHER IMPORTANT NOTE: Linux doesnt work anyway!!!
-(0 bytes, doesnt install anything???)
-- (Get Auahdark to help...?)
-- We could also just put in the steam-requirements that you need an x86 compatible processor.

-- Submit lootplot build
+- ACCESSIBILITY: Add a way to pause with mouse

+- ACCESSIBILITY: Add a way to exit the game in umg-core lootplot menu

+- ACCESSIBILITY: Add a way to exit the game from lootplot.singleplayer
+- Make lootplot.singleplayer ContinueRun scene ratios better

 - Add Metta's/Ravi's BGMs to the game